Diadema setosum: Biology

 The species has been known to spawn both seasonally and year-round depending on the location of the spawning population.
 It has been suggested that Diadema setosum populations are temperature-dependent in their spawning seasonalities.
 Temperatures higher than 25 C have been cited as a possible spawning cue.
 Equatorial populations are those recorded to spawn at no particular times throughout the entire year.
 This is true for the Philippine populations of D. setosum.
 For a population in the Persian Gulf, spawning occurs during the months of April to May.
 Other cues, such as the phases of the moon have been observed to affect the spawning of D. setosum populations.
 The species has been found to trigger spawning events in concordance with the appearance of a full moon.
 They are broadcast spawners.

 Evolutionarily, Diadema setosum is considered one of the oldest of the known extant species in the genus Diadema.
 Genetic analysis of the Diadema have placed D. setosum at a basal branch on a cladogram, having it as the sister group to all the other remaining members of the genus.
 Morphological analysis confirms this conclusion, adding weight to the concept of D. setosum being the most basal of the Diadema and possibly the oldest extant species in the genus.

 Like other venomous sea urchins, the venom of Diadema setosum is only mild and not at all fatal to humans.
-The toxin mostly causes swelling and pain, and gradually diffuses over several hours.
+The toxin mostly causes swelling and pain and gradually diffuses over several hours.
 More danger is presented by the delivery system – the urchin's spines which are extremely brittle and needle-like.
 They easily break off within flesh and are quite a challenge to extract.

 In terms of behavior, D. setosum has been observed to be able to avoid danger by rapidly inverting its body and "running" on the tips of its longest spines.
 This behavior is triggered by sudden impacts and the snapping of one or more of its spines.
 During the process, upon encountering small obstacles, D. setosum will adopt a rolling motion.
 It has been observed to move 30 in in just 7 seconds using this method of locomotion.

-It is also worth noting that this particular variety has some of the very best vision observed among sea urchins and will regularly redirect spines toward passing fish as a defense mechanism.
-Although unclear, this vision seems to be achieved by the sensing of light that enters each spine and it transmitted down the spines shaft and sensed at the base, although further scientific research is required.
+While D. setosum doesn't have an 'eye', it has basic extraocular vision; D. setosum is one of few species of urchin that was determined to have a diffuse photoreceptor system that provides both illumination levels and spatial information, allowing the urchin to detect objects of different sizes and color.

 Goose barnacles of the genus Microlepas are known to parasitize D. setosum.